pepopowitz/your-first-react-app-exercises/SETUP.md

 1. To clone this repository.
 2. Jest, the framework we'll use to write tests, depends on git to identify changes you've recently made.

-If you already have a git client installed, you're covered for #1.
+If you already have a git client installed, you're covered for reason 1.

-For #2, you'll need to make sure you can access git from a terminal/command line.
+For reason 2, you'll need to make sure you can access git from a terminal/command line.

 👉 To verify this, open a terminal window.
 Run the following command: